Skip to Content

 For Intro to AAC, participants can earn 25 play therapy CEs in the following content areas: Play Therapy History: 2 CEs, Play Therapy Theories: 10 CEs, Play Therapy Special Topics: 9 CEs, and Applicant's Choice: 4 CEs.
 Content type: 12 live webinar and 13 non-contact.

-2. Distinguish between animal-assisted activities and AAC/AAPT/AASC.
+2. Distinguish between animal-assisted activities and AAC.

-4. Identify evidence-based research in AAC/AAPT/AASC.
+4. Identify evidence-based research in AAC.

 11. Recognize canine stress signals and positive canine signals in pictures and videos.